fastzhong/mth252/slides.md

 <mdi-clipboard-list-outline />

-1. Optimize AVL tree so when there is no change to the hight of nodes, the rebalance process can be stopped.
+1. Optimize <strong>AVL</strong> tree so when there is no change to the hight of nodes, the rebalance process can be stopped.

 2. Implement a map data structure with <strong>AVL</strong> tree and support the basic operations: insert, get and remove a key.